 We cannot take extra bags beside a bin.
 If you can't keep it until your next collection, you can take your excess waste to any of our waste and recycling centres.

 You've bin tagged

-If we notice that your burgundy bin has items in it that shouldn't be there we will put a red tag on the bin handle.
+If we notice that your blue bin has items in it that shouldn't be there we will put a red tag on the bin handle.
 If you get a red tag we will NOT empty it.
 You should remove the items and either put them in your black bin or take them to a recycling centre.
-You should then put your burgundy bin out on its next collection day.
+You should then put your blue bin out on its next collection day.